cloudnative-pg/cloudnative-pg/hack/e2e/README.md

 # E2E testing

-E2E testing is performing running the `run-e2e.sh` script after setting up a Kubernetes cluster and configuring `kubectl` to use it.
+E2E testing is performed by running the `run-e2e.sh` script after setting up a Kubernetes cluster and configuring `kubectl` to use it.

 The script can be configured through the following environment variables: